-Fairfax County Virginia free clothing closets, school supplies and clothes.
+Free clothing closets, school supplies and furniture Fairfax County Virginia.

 Families and individuals can turn to the non-profits and churches referenced below.
 Many are open very limited hours.
-The Fairfax locations do their best to not turn anyone away from receiving what they need, whether it is back to school supplies, items for their kids, or free furniture vouchers for a home or apartment.
+The Fairfax VA community locations do their best to not turn anyone away from receiving what they need, whether it is back to school supplies, items for their kids, or free furniture vouchers for a home or apartment.
 However as indicated the availability of resources is limited.

 Call a center for information on some of the following.
 Work clothing, including uniforms, dresses, pant suits, and more.
 Some locations will have free school supplies such as backpacks, Christmas assistance, and other holiday goods.
-Furniture, small appliances and other household goods may also be occasionally offered.
+Furniture, small appliances for a kitchen and other free household goods may also be occasionally offered.
 There are also referrals to other low income family free item programs.